TUE-EE-ES/ParetoAlgebraLib/README_WIN.md

 How do I use / install it?

-To do: combine two solutions into one.
+### Under Windows / Visual studio

 1. clone cudd version 3.0.0 from git hub in the folder ParetoAlgebraLib with the command.
    `git clone --branch cudd-3.0.0 https://github.com/ivmai/cudd.git`
    You can also download the zip archive and unpack it.
-2. Open the vs solution and build..
+2. Open the vs solution VisualStudio/Pareto_Calculator.sln and build it

+### Under Linux / gcc

+There are some cmake files...

 ------------------------------------------------------------------